all cases

 02

-Restructuring the shared workspace
+Restructuring the shared Figma workspace

 Components were stored locally in the same file that product work was done.
 The lack of a design library meant inconsistencies in designs when elements are copied over to new files and components are detached and/or broken.